top of page

 The Meisner technique has a clear system of exercises that build upon each other and build the actor from the ground up.
 Doing the exercises is like going to the gym: We exercise, stretch and maintain our acting muscles.
 The goal is to be able to "live truthfully under imaginary circumstances".
 We train the authenticity of our instrument: our presence, imagination, emotional life and reactions to be able to move an audience.
 In this post, we describe the first exercise in the technique, the so-called "Repetition".

-Why do We do Repetition while Practicing Meisner Technique?
+Why do we do repetition while practicing Meisner technique?

 By making your scene partner more important than yourself, you'll get out of your head and into your stomach/heart/impulses/instincts.
 You stop monitoring or trying to correct yourself.